guettli/future-focused-communication/README.md

 > Watch your habits; they become your character…
 > Watch your character, for it will become your destiny.”
 (Talmud)

-I think you can't influence your thoughts.
+I think you can't influence your thoughts directly.
 But you can influence your words, the way you communicate.

-Sometimes it was hard for me to find the right words.
+First this means communicating with yourself.
+What do you want?

+Second it means: listening.
+What do the people in your circle of influence want?

+Third it means: The way you talk.

 # future-focused: Which benefits do you see?

 Old: Why?

+future-focused: Which benefits do you see?

 There is a book called [Start with why](https://simonsinek.com/product/start-with-why/) but I disagree.
 You can start with "why?" if you are thinking about your own ideas.
 Or if you are talking to a friend which you know very well.
 But we are humans, not robots.
 The "why?" question is useful, but don't use it immediately.
 This question can feel like a passive-aggressive question.